Online

 • using type assertions

-• use the type switch for type based pattern matching
+• use the type switch for type-based pattern matching

 Generics